codewars/docs/content/concepts/kata/translations.md

 ### Approving a translation

-Pending translations can be approved by either the kata author at any time, or any user with the [privilege to coauthor](/references/gamification/privileges/) under following conditions:
+Pending translations can be approved by either the kata author at any time, or any user with the [privilege to coauthor][privileges-reference] under following conditions:

 - the approver is not the author of the translation, and
   - translation is older than a week, or